dragomit/hsm/README.md

 State machine construction will panic when a structural error is detected:
  * unspecified or over-specified initial state of the state machine
- * composite state targeted by a transition with an unspecified or over-specified initial sub-state
+ * composite state targeted by a transition with an unspecified or over-specified initial substate
  * invalid internal or local transition specification

 Furthermore, state machine will panic if an unfinished state or transition builder is detected.